 City plans new park in Little Village at former asphalt factory site

-Mayor Rahm Emanuel on Saturday received a plan to build a park at the former Fisk and Crawford coal plants, which were shut down earlier this year by Midwest Generation, after more than a decade of protests from community groups and residents in the Little Village and Pilsen communities.
+The plants were shut down last month by Midwest Generation after more than a decade of protests from community groups and residents in the Little Village and Pilsen communities.

 The plan was created by the task force assembled earlier this year and includes 13 recommendations, including decommissioning the plants and preparing the sites for future development.
 However, it says little about what specifically the properties might be used for after they are cleaned up and cleared.

 Emanuel said in a statement that it’s important to “return these areas to active, productive use for the residents of the Pilsen and Little Village neighborhoods.
 This report is an important step toward creating jobs and a healthy environment for these communities.”